Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Tracers of LSS

 To assign stellar masses to galaxies, we use the stellar mass ($M_*$) to halo mass ($M_h$) ratio from the \textsc{UniverseMachine} framework~\cite{universe_machine_Behroozi:2019kql}.
-The \textsc{UniverseMachine} approach parameterizes the galaxy star formation rate as a function of the halo potential well depth, redshift, and assembly history.
+The~\textsc{UniverseMachine} approach parameterizes the galaxy star formation rate as a function of the halo potential well depth, redshift, and assembly history.
 The redshift-dependent stellar-mass-to-halo-mass ratio fits are provided for both central and satellite galaxies.
 Due to simulation bounds, the distribution is truncated outside the range ${z\in[0.1,2]}$.
 This limitation is particularly relevant for low redshifts, where the highest-strain GW sources are expected to be located.
 The exploration of the low-redshift regime is left for future work.
 Here we focus on a redshift range in which LSS anisotropies are expected to be significant, assuming that low-redshift sources will be detected as continuous GW signals.
-Appendix~\ref{app:galaxy_mock} provides details on the generation of mock galaxy catalogs.